 art show

-ARCATA, CA (April 15, 2026) - Annette Makino is the featured artist for April and May at Arcata Library.
-Since April is National Haiku Poetry Month, her haiku accompany the 30 mixed media collages in the show.
+TIMES-STANDARD, EUREKA, CA, MAY 22, 2026) - Annette Makino is the featured artist in May at the Arcata Library, 500 Seventh St. Her haiku accompany the 30 mixed media collages in the show.

 “Some years back, I learned about the Japanese tradition of haiga, in which ink paintings are combined with haiku,” Makino said.
 “I was inspired to write my own haiku and combine them with my art in a way that deepens the meaning of both the image and the words.”